5 February 2019 by Rachel Mostyn

 Swimming pool, The Singular Patagonia

 And, things are beginning to change, starting with the 2016 opening of Awa Hotel, positioned beautifully on the edge of Lake Llanquihue.
-This is a more traditional boutique hotel than adventure lodge but it is planning to introduce an inclusive package that will offer a range of activities in the area.
+This is a more traditional boutique hotel than adventure lodge but it still offers a full spread of excursion, including fly fishing and volcano hikes.
 Also located in Pucón is the well-established Hotel Antumalal.
 Although renowned for its restaurant, it also offers an optional activity-inclusive package.
 Here the focus in on trekking and horse-riding in the numerous national parks, along with activities as diverse as rafting, bird watching, snowshoeing and even husky-sled tours.

 Not far from Puerto Varas, the island of Chiloé is one of the rising stars of Chilean tourism, with its colonial-era wooden churches, unique culture and stilted over-water buildings.
 It also features the latest of the Tierra properties, offering a wide range of walks, horse riding and water-based activities around the pretty archipelago.